 Specification by example is a collaborative approach to defining requirements and tests for systems, based on capturing realistic examples instead of abstract statements.
 It is the cornerstone of any successful requirements and testing strategy with agile and lean processes, such as Scrum, Extreme Programming and Kanban.

 In this workshop you'll learn how to apply specification by example to bridge the communication gap between stakeholders and implementation teams.
 You'll learn how to build quality into software from the start and to design, develop and deliver systems fit for purpose.

 Learn how to:

-- how to extend specifications with examples to create a single source of truth for testing and development
+- Extend specifications with examples to create a single source of truth for testing and development

-- how to avoid functional gaps and inconsistencies in specifications and tests
+- Avoid functional gaps and inconsistencies in specifications and tests

 - Run specification workshops to facilitate collaboration

-- good practices for designing specifications with examples and acceptance tests for agile teams
+- Use good practices for designing specifications with examples and acceptance tests for agile teams

-- how to create a living documentation system to facilitate change and improve your process long-term
+- Create a living documentation system to facilitate change and improve your process long-term

-- how other teams, from small web startups to large distributed teams in investment banks, apply specification by example in their contexts
+- See how other teams, from small web startups to large distributed teams in investment banks, apply specification by example in their contexts

 - Facilitating specification workshops